Herbert and Katherine Jacobs Second House: Garden and ancillary structures

 South of the house is a stone terrace measuring 8 ft wide, which rests on an 8 in layer of crushed gravel.
 The terrace continues to the house's western end, where it is surrounded by stone walls on two sides, and to the house's eastern end, where it links with the house's access tunnel.
 The stone terrace, in turn, surrounds the house's sunken garden, which is 4 ft below the floor level of the house.
 Wright claimed that the presence of the sunken garden would create a pocket of air, which would be deflected above the house's roof in a similar manner to an airfoil.
 By the 2000s, the Moores had added sculptures, a sundial, and stone benches to the sunken garden.

 The house also has a garage, which was completed in the 2000s and was not designed by Wright.
 The original plan had called for the house's access tunnel to be extended north of the berm, with the construction of a covered walkway connecting to a barn north of the house, but this idea was canceled.

 Interior

 The Madison city government cites the house as having a floor area of 2528 ft2, though other sources give different figures.
 (Note: The house is cited as having a total floor area of 2162 ft2, 2400 ft2, 2500 ft2, or 2650 sqft.)
+The interior floor layout is based on the 6-degree sections Wright created for the floor plan.
 Wright designed furniture such as cubical plywood lamps and hexagonal tables for the house.